67th Cyberspace Wing: Korean War and service in the Pacific

+15th Squadron RF-101 (Note: Aircraft is McDonnell RF-101C-60-MC Voodoo serial 56-42.)

 On 1 July 1957, the 67th moved to Yokota Air Base, Japan as US operations at Itami came to a close.
 At Yokota, it absorbed the resources of the 6007th Reconnaissance Group, which was discontinued in August, becoming the sole reconnaissance wing in the Far East.
-In September, the wing converted to the Dual Deputate organization, and all flying squadrons were directly assigned to the wing when its 67th Tactical Reconnaissance Group was inactivated.
+In September, the wing converted to the Dual Deputate organization, (Note: Under this plan flying [and missile] squadrons reported to the wing Deputy Commander for Operations and maintenance squadrons reported to the wing Deputy Commander for Maintenance.) and all flying squadrons were directly assigned to the wing when its 67th Tactical Reconnaissance Group was inactivated.
 The 67th Group had moved to Yokota in 1956 and became nonoperational upon the wing's move to Yokota and its squadrons were attached to the wing before being assigned.
 The 67th Tactical Reconnaissance Wing was deployed to Taoyuan Air Base, Taiwan from 13 to 23 July 1959, and aircraft were deployed to Kung Kuan Air Base, Taiwan from 10 – 20 May 1960.

 It also added air refueling and airlift to its mission in September, with these new tasks continuing until the wing inactivated in Dec 1960.